knative/eventing/.github/pull-request-template.md

 **Release Note**

 <!--
-🗒️ If this change has user-visible impact, write a release note in the block below.
+:page_facing_up: If this change has user-visible impact, write a release note in the block below.
 Include the string "action required" if additional action is required of users switching to the new release, for example in case of a breaking change.